 Sale of business could be argued as valid fact to support company needs for dismissal, but employer should pay the corresponding severance payments and other pending benefits.

 7.5.
 SALE CHECKLIST

-Same as in case of acquisition, as stated in section 7.3 above.
+Same as in case of acquisition.

 8. USE OF ALTERNATIVE WORKFORCES: INDEPENDENT CONTRACTORS, CONTRACT EMPLOYEES, AND TEMPORARY OR LEASED WORKERS